Grimmscorpp/protestr/README.md

-# protestr
+# Protestr: Pro Test Fixture Provider

 [![PyPI - Version](https://img.shields.io/pypi/v/protestr.svg)](https://pypi.org/project/protestr)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/protestr.svg)](https://pypi.org/project/protestr)

 -----

-The state-of-the-art [fixture](#rationale) provider for tests in Python.

-Protestr enables you to:

-- Focus on acts and assertions rather than fixture creation and teardown.

-- Define specs (the building blocks) once and provide them to test methods in all possible combinations.

-- Repeat tests with different test cases in all frameworks.
+Protestr is a simple yet powerful library that generates versatile fixtures based on _your_ rules.
+Its intuitive API lets you define those rules, _provide_ them to test methods as fixtures of all possible combinations, _rerun_ test methods for different test cases, and ensure _teardown_ without fail so that you can focus on your acts and asserts rather than setup and cleanup.
+It's designed to integrate seamlessly with all popular Python testing frameworks, such as `unittest`, `pytest` and `nose2`, ensuring a smooth transition and minimal disruption to your existing testing practices.

 ## Table of Contents